 His regulars had witnessed this scene before.
 They laughed at my expense.
-I didn't ybuy any of them drinks.
+I didn't buy any of them drinks.
 I visited Patpong that night.
 I thought I saw Pong twice.
-I couldn’t believe how many beautiful girls with long black hair existed on that one street, but none of them were Pong and the mama-sans repeated their query.
-“Why you not go with lady?”
+I couldn’t believe how many beautiful girls with long black hair existed on that one street, but none of them were Pong and the mama-sans repeated their query, “Why you not go with lady?”

 Now I had a different reason.

 I couldn’t sleep that night.
 The sheets bore the fragrance of jasmine.
 I was in danger.
-The next morning a travel agent booked a train to Chiang Mai.
+The next morning I had a travel agent book a train to Chiang Mai.

 “Girls in Chiang Mai have white skin.”
-The ticket agent was 30.
-She had been a beauty once.
-Now she had a German boyfriend and could eat as much as she wanted.
-She was getting fat.
+The chubby ticket agent had been a beauty once.
+Now she had a German boyfriend and could eat to her heart's content.
 “Careful they not make magic.”

 “Magic?”
-I had experienced Mrs. Adorno’s curse and shivered at the threat of another curse.
+I shivered at the threat of another curse.

-“Magic to make you love.”
+“Magic to make you love and become buffalo.”
 The plump travel agent smiled without humor.
-She was serious.
 “Watch what you drink.
 Ching-ching.”

 “Okay, thanks for the warning.”